sandhawke/crosscloud/overview.md

       systems don't prevent such access, but they do give users freedom to choose alternatives.

-  - **Reliability.** The overall system will have no single point of failure (beyond IP connectivity and maybe the DNS).
-If any subsystem is repeatedly unreliable, users can easily switch providers.

-  - @@?
-If you don't like an application or data service provider, you can easily go elsewhere.
-If there's no one in the market providing what you want, you can built it yourself (or hire someone to build it).

-  - **Appropriate Controls.** The system is flexible about where control resides.
-In consumer apps, it can stay with the user.
-      But with enterprise apps, it's feasible to have control remain with the enterprise.
+  - **Reliability.** A system providing the crosscloud functionality has to be engineered without introducing any single point of failure (since control over that point would mean control over the system, and scaring away users and ecosystem participatens).
+      So the overall system is likely to be as reliable as the Internet in general.
+Individual servers might be unreliable, but since users can easily switch, there should be strong market pressure toward reliability.

+  - **Customizability.**  Also known as "hackability" or "modability", then ability of a system to be tinkered with and modified to suit particular needs is important to adoption and user satisfaction.
+Centralized systems generally lack this, because any @@@     ... about about distributing mods?

   - **Cost Savings.** because the barriers to entry for competitors are much lower, prices are likely to be lower.